kch7/ComputationalGeometry/Delaunay/README.md

 If the third component of the product was less than 0, then i would create each triangle and append it to a list called triangles.
 The list called triangles included all triangles of the Delaunay Triangulation.
 In main, at first i computed the 3D-Convex Hull, so that i would get the hull, and then i called the function "Triangulation".

+Now, i have added another method of creating a Delaunay Triangulation.
+This method is called Bowyer-Watson.
+In order to implement this method, we have to compute at first a super-triangle.
+A super-triangle is called the triangle that encloses all given two-dimensional points.
+Then the algorithm i follow for the implementation is derived from Wikipedia.

 # Useful Info

 In order to avoid dependency issues, inside Delaunay directory, i have created a blank file called __init__.py.
-Also, in the libraries of lifting.py, i have added this specific line: <pre>sys.path.append(os.path.abspath(os.path.join(os.path.dirname(__file__), '..')))</pre> , so as to ensure that lifting.py is able to use the functions required for the computation of the convex hull.
+Also, in the libraries of lifting.py, i have added this specific line: <pre>sys.path.append('..')</pre> , so as to ensure that lifting.py is able to use the functions required for the computation of the convex hull.